1215Emma/Shirley-and-Cliffords-Wedding/README.md

 ### First Iteration
 This was using the images as a full background in each section and having the homepage be scrollable with snapping.
 <br />
-The trouble I had with this was that readability with the content was very difficult
+The trouble I had with this was that readability with the content was very difficult due to images being all different colors.
 <br />
 ![iteration 1](https://phanes.feralhosting.com/hkscfreak/Shirley-and-Clifford-Wedding/iteration_1.png)
 <br />